About Dr. Adhia & CV

 Medical Director of a Private Psychiatric Clinic

-Dr. Adhia was offered a position as Medical Director of an outpatient psychiatric clinic in 2018.
-Transitioning from caring for prisoners to a private clinic in suburban Houston engaged him in a new way.
+Dr. Adhia served as Medical Director of an outpatient psychiatric clinic in 2018, transitioning from caring for prisoners to a private clinic in suburban Houston which engaged him in a new way.
 He led the clinic and supervised psychiatric nurse practitioners.
 There he treated mood disorders, anxiety disorders, PTSD and ADHD.
 In addition, he treated those with Substance Use Disorders such as addiction to Heroin and other Opioids, Alcohol, Cannabis, prescription drugs like Xanax, Methamphetamine, Cocaine and synthetics such as “spice” (aka Kush or synthetic cannabinoids, and “bath salts”.)
 He provided Medication-Assisted Treatment (MAT) with buprenorphine (aka Suboxone) and naltrexone.
 He also referred alcoholics for detox.
+In 2019, he left the Clinic and pursued Board-Certification in Brain Injury Medicine and a shift in clinical practice.

 Brain Injury Medicine